Information for Candidates

 The Local Elections Campaign Financing Act (LECFA) includes rules that candidates, elector organizations and advertising sponsors must follow, including disclosure requirements for campaign financing and election advertising.

 The campaign financing rules create accountability and transparency by requiring financial agents to record and disclose detailed information about financial and non-financial activities.
 This includes campaign contributions, election expenses, and other deposits and expenditures related to a campaign.

 It is Elections BC’s responsibility to educate participants on the campaign financing and election advertising requirements set out in LECFA.
 It is imperative that all inquiries be directed to Elections BC:

 For more information on Local Election Campaign Financing refer to Elections BC’s Guide to Local Elections Campaign Financing in B.C. for Candidates and their Financial Agents .

-The provincial Ministry of Municipal Affairs and Housing has produced the following videos to give potential candidates information to help them with answers to questions that they may have before making the decision to run for local office.
+The provincial Ministry of Municipal Affairs and Housing has produced the following videos to give potential candidates information to help them with answers to questions that they may have about running for local office.